 About This Project

-The project supports the maintenance and conservation of three of the most valuable and threatened habitat types in Bulgaria and Europe as a whole.
+The project supports the maintenance and conservation of four of the most valuable and threatened habitat types in Bulgaria and Europe as a whole.
 They are located in three protected areas in the European network Natura 2000 in central Bulgaria, more specifically:

 - Habitat 9560* Endemic forests with Juniperus spp., in “Rhodopi Zapadni” Natura 2000 site.

 - Habitat 9180* Tilio-Acerion forests of slopes, screes and ravines, in site Central Balkan, which overlaps with Central Balkan National Park.